Vampire-Chan/Guard-The-AREA/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests.
+Please submit pull requests or create issues for bugs and feature requests.

 ## Credits